Deweyhinni/discord-downloader-bot/README.md

+# discord-downloader-bot
-# a simple discord bot that downloads videos from links sent in a channel using yt-dlp
+a simple discord bot that downloads videos from links sent in a channel using yt-dlp